 My professional activities include having served as the Chair of the MAA Committee on Sessions of Contributed Papers and as a member of the MAA Council on Meetings and Professional Development as well as the MAA Subcommittee on Curriculum Renewal Across the First Two Years and the MAA Committee on Panels.
 I completed my term as the Past-Chair of the Northeastern Section of the Mathematical Association of America (NES/MAA) in 2007, and I served as the Chair of the NES/MAA during 2003 - 2005 and as Vice-Chair during 2002 - 2003.

 Some of the committees on which I served at Framingham State University include the University Curriculum Committee (Fall 2001 through Spring 2016), the Orientation Advisory Committee (Fall 2002 through Spring 2006), the Honors Advisory Council (Fall 2003 through Spring 2016), the Christa Corrigan McAuliffe Scholarship Committee (Fall 2001 through Spring 2008), the Kenneth J. Preskenis Scholarship Committee (Spring 2003 through Spring 2008), and various committees for the Mathematics Department including the Criteria Committee, and the Screening and Search Committees for faculty searches since 2001.
 During my fifteen (15) consecutive years serving on the University Curriculum Committee (UCC), I served as a Subcommittee Chair for eight (8) consecutive years and Logs/Forms editor for twelve (12) consecutive years.
 I served as the Co-Chair for the Mathematics Department Search Committee 2004 - 2007, and I served as the Chair for Mathematics Department Search Committee 2008 - 2010.
-I have served as a member of the All-University Committee (AUC) and the Graduate Education Council (GEC) since 2017.
-For 2018 - 2019, I served as the Chair of the All-University Committee, and I am serving as Chair for the Committee during 2019 - 2020.
+I have served as a member of the All-University Committee (AUC) and the Graduate Education Council (GEC) since 2017, and I served as the Chair of the All-University Committee 2018 - 2021.

 In 2003, I organized the first Northeastern Section of the Mathematical Association of America (NES/MAA) Dinner Meeting in Memory of Kenneth J. Preskenis; I have organized the Dinner Meeting, also known as the Preskenis Dinner, at Framingham State University every Spring since 2003.
 Ken was a member of the Mathematics faculty for twenty-five years: he joined the Framingham State University faculty in 1977 after teaching at Newton College and Boston College.
 The Dinner Meeting consists of a dinner followed by the annual Preskenis Lecture, a general-interest presentation related to an interesting area of mathematics given by a well-known mathematician.

-I am a member of the American Mathematical Society (AMS), the Mathematical Association of America (MAA), the Association for Women in Mathematics (AWM), the American Mathematical Association of Two-Year Colleges (AMATYC), the National Council of Teachers of Mathematics (NCTM), the Association of American Colleges & Universities (AAC&U), the Massachusetts Teachers Association (MTA), and the National Education Association.
+I am a member of the Mathematical Association of America (MAA), the American Mathematical Association of Two-Year Colleges (AMATYC), the National Council of Teachers of Mathematics (NCTM), the Massachusetts Teachers Association (MTA), and the National Education Association.
+I was a member of the American Mathematical Society (AMS), the Association for Women in Mathematics (AWM), and the Association of American Colleges & Universities (AAC&U) through 2020.

 I like to work, and I enjoy learning new things.
 My favorite part of teaching is helping my students to see the beauty and the power of mathematics while helping them to see that they can "do" mathematics.
 I enjoy discussing courses and careers with students whether they are officially my advisees or not.
 It is a pleasure to share what I have learned in the hopes that it will help my students in their academic and personal growth.